You are holding a map.

 Loneliness, self-doubt, shame, and rage keep you locked in a cycle of pain and despair and overwhelm your coping strategies.

-That is why I am here, to help you navigate the tangled web of relationships and trauma, build the skills you need to engage your story with honesty and kindness, and to find the healing you long for.
+… to help you navigate the tangled web of relationships and trauma, build the skills you need to engage your story with honesty and kindness, and to find the healing you long for.

 Whether you experience the impact of everyday trauma, have survived a life threatening experience, or have endured long term exposure to harm and neglect, you are not defined by your pain or your scariest moment(s).
 You can learn to trust yourself and your emotions, feel alive in the present moment, and create meaningful, intimate relationships.